bt7s7k7/InterpretedExpression/README.md

 ## C# Interop

 InterEx can perform all operations on any provided C# object.
-In addition the built-in `ReflectionValueProvider` module allows you to import C# namespaces and use their classes directly.
+Executing the `EntityProvider.LoadAllAssemblies()` method allows you to import C# namespaces and use their classes directly.

 InterEx is a dynamic language.
 That means the types of variables and function calls is only checked at runtime.
 To make this more simple for a user, InterEx uses simpler internal values which are then converted into C# types on use.
 For example instead of all C#'s number types, InterEx just has a single number type representing a double.